-Coronavirus - Whilst the effect on the Charity's income for 2019/20 was minimal as the lock-down procedures only occurred towards the end of March 2020, the Charity's operations during 2020/21 were more seriously affected and the Charity's income fell as many companies reduced their dividend payments.
-During the second lock-down, which ended in March 2021, the staff worked on a rota basis to comply with government guidance.
+Coronavirus - whilst the effect on the Charity's income for 2019/20 was minimal as the lockdown procedures only occurred towards the end of March 2020, the Charity's operations during 2020/21 were more seriously affected and the Charity's income fell, as many companies reduced their dividend payments.
+During the second lockdown, which ended in March 2021, the staff worked on a rota basis to comply with government guidance.
 Throughout the year, dispensation provided by the Charity Commission was also utilised to operate online systems for Trustee Meetings.
-This, together with revised working practices, ensured that the Charity could continue with its day to day operations to a large extent and still provide support to local residents.
+This, together with revised working practices, ensured that the Charity could continue with its day-to-day operations to a large extent and still provide support to local residents.

-The revised working practices afforded the Charity an opportunity to review its longer term operations and new grant procedures will be introduced shortly which will enable applications to be made online.
+The revised working practices afforded the Charity an opportunity to review its longer term operations and new grant procedures have now been introduced which enable the majority of grant applications to be made online.

-The Trustees and staff continue to review the support provided to the community of Evesham and seek to ensure that their work and policies reflect current needs.
+The Trustees and staff continue to review the support provided to the community of Evesham and seek to ensure that their work and policies reflect current needs, particularly with regard to the current cost of living crisis.
 This review is achieved through regular meetings and contacts with other charities and support agencies to which referrals are often made.
 It has been noted that our own work can often be enhanced if other agencies can become involved and likewise, we are pleased to be able to support them by making joint grants.
 On many occasions the Charity has been constructive in obtaining monetary and practical assistance from other sources for the benefit of applicants.
 This is an area that the Charity will continue to develop to ensure that applicants can access the wide variety of help that is available from sources that are sometimes not widely known about.

-The Trustees thank the Office staff for their work throughout the year and continued dedication to the Charity, particularly during the pandemic when new working practices have had to be adopted.
+The Trustees thank the Office staff for their work throughout the year and continued dedication to the Charity.